If you’re having trouble getting approved for a mortgage.

 If you’re trying to get approved for a mortgage with low credit scores.
 You may think that a co-borrower can help you get approved.
 Unfortunately, this is not the case.

-While FHA and conventional loans allow for a non-occupying co-borrowers.
-Lenders will use the borrower with the lowest FICO score to determine if the loan can be approved or not.
+While FHA and conventional loans allow for non-occupying co-borrowers, lenders will use the borrower with the lowest FICO score to determine if the loan can be approved or not.

-If you have poor credit history a co-borrower will not benefit you, regardless of how great their credit rating is.
+If you have a poor credit history, a co-borrower will not benefit you, regardless of how great their credit rating is.